LOOT’s settings may be accessed through the File menu.

-LOOT’s game-specific settings can be customised in the games table.
+LOOT’s game-specific settings can be customised by selecting a game in the sidebar.
 New game profiles can be added, making it easy to use LOOT across multiple copies of a game, including total conversion mods.
-LOOT ships with settings for the “Nehrim - At Fate’s Edge” total conversion mod as an example.
-Game profiles can also be deleted, though the active game cannot have its profile deleted, and LOOT will recreate the profiles for the base games it supports (Oblivion, Skyrim, Fallout 3, Fallout: New Vegas, Fallout 4) when it is next run.
+Game profiles can also be deleted, though the active game cannot have its profile deleted, and LOOT will recreate default profiles for any games it detects when it is next run.

 Every game LOOT runs for must use the plugin file format and load order system of one of the following games:

-- The game’s main master file.
+The game’s main master plugin.
 This is checked for when detecting if the game is installed.

-The URL of the repository that LOOT uses to update its local copy of the masterlist.
-If left empty, masterlist updating will be skipped.
+The URL of a masterlist file that LOOT uses to update its local copy of the masterlist.

 - Install Path

-- The path to the game’s folder, in which the Data folder lies.
-Either this or a registry key must be supplied.
+The path to the game’s folder, in which the games executable and plugins folder (usually